Search on for missing in deadly chocolate factory explosion

 WEST READING, Pa.
-(AP) — An explosion at a chocolate factory in Pennsylvania on Friday killed two people and left five people missing, authorities said.
+(AP) — An explosion at a chocolate factory in Pennsylvania on Friday killed three people and left four people missing, authorities said.
 One person was pulled alive from the rubble overnight.

 Rescue crews using dogs and imaging equipment continued to search through the rubble Saturday — hours after the blast that erupted just before 5 p.m.
 Friday at the R.M.
 Palmer Co. plant in the borough of West Reading, about 60 miles (96 kilometers) northwest of Philadelphia.

-Holben said the blast destroyed one building and damaged a neighboring building.
-The cause remains under investigation, he said.
+The blast destroyed one building and damaged a neighboring building.
+Roadways near the site will be closed until Monday at 8 a.m., Holben said.

 “It’s pretty leveled,” Mayor Samantha Kaag said of the explosion site.
 “The building in the front, with the church and the apartments, the explosion was so big that it moved that building four feet forward.”